Bayes Labs: Bayes Market Secures Strategic Investment to Lead the Prediction Market Revolution

 HONG KONG, Aug.
 6, 2025 /PRNewswire/ -- Bayes Labs team announces that Bayes Market, the prediction platform launched in July pioneering the next wave of decentralized information infrastructure, has secured $2 million strategic investment from a group of investors.
-The round includes institutional participation from Singapore's GreenVision Fund, Jkapital LTD, and Bearcat, alongside a prominent U.S. public company chairman.
+The investors include institutional participation from Singapore's GreenVision Fund, Jkapital Ltd., and Bearcat, alongside a prominent U.S. public company chairman.
 This diverse investor group shares a unified conviction: prediction markets represent a transformational shift in how society generates, exchanges, and values information.

 These funds will accelerate Bayes Market's product development, regional expansion, and user growth-particularly across Asia, where social and cultural dynamics align naturally with prediction markets.
-According to GreenVision Fund's Adam Lee, "Prediction markets are not just a trend-they are the future of how societies find a shared-reality in complex world.
+According to the CEO of GreenVision, "Prediction markets are not just a trend-they are the future of how societies find a shared-reality in complex world.
 Bayes team has the right vision to scale this movement."

 Mass Adoption Underway